-Take Action April 3 to Stop the Alberta Clipper Tar Sands Expansion
+Take Action to Stop the Tar Sands Expansion in Wisconsin

-Join us April 3 as we stand up to protect the Great Lakes region by saying no to the proposed Alberta Clipper tar sands pipeline expansion.
 We need all hands on deck to send an overwhelming message: our lakes, rivers, and climate are too valuable to sacrifice in the name of corporate profits.
-After our 1pm rally, we'll march together to the final public hearing on Alberta Clipper at the Minnesota Public Utilities Commission (PUC).
+Urge the DNR to do a full Environmental Assessment today!

 Take Action to Prevent Another Raw Trade Deal Today